Build & Add your App to Druva Marketplace

 Overview

-You can integrate Apps and services with Druva to extend the platform’s capabilities and automate workflows.
-To support these integrations securely, the article outlines a structured app submission workflow and the Druva Marketplace Security Framework, which ensures that all applications follow modern security standards.
+You can integrate apps and services with Druva to extend the platform’s capabilities and automate workflows.
+The approval process follows a structured submission workflow and the Druva Marketplace Security Framework, which helps ensure that marketplace applications meet modern security, privacy, and compliance expectations.

 App Submission Workflow

-Environment Setup: Create your Sandbox and generate API Credentials (Client ID/Secret).
+1. Set up your environment Create your Sandbox and generate API credentials (Client ID/Secret).

-Validation: Perform functional testing in the Sandbox and conduct secure code scans (SAST/SCA).
+5. Validate your app Perform functional testing in the Sandbox and conduct secure code scans such as SAST (static application security testing) and SCA (software composition analysis).

-Submission: Submit for final Privacy, Legal, and Technical review to [email protected].
+6. Submit for review Submit your integration for Privacy, Legal, and Technical review to [email protected].

-Secure Software Development Lifecycle (SSDLC) App/integration must follow secure design/coding standards, testing procedures, and deployment pipelines aligned with OWASP (Open Web Application Security Project) standards and modern development, security, and operations framework.
+• Secure Software Development Lifecycle (SSDLC): Follow secure design, coding, testing, and deployment practices aligned with OWASP (Open Web Application Security Project) standards and modern development, security, and operations frameworks.

-Privacy, Authorization & Data Protection Integrations must securely handle/protect sensitive data, use strong authentication mechanisms, and comply with relevant data protection regulations.
+• Privacy, Authorization & Data Protection: Securely handle sensitive data, use strong authentication mechanisms, and comply with relevant data protection regulations.

-Network & Communication Security The framework requires security/safeguard for all network-facing components, APIs, and inter-service communication to prevent unauthorized access or data exfiltration.
+• Network & Communication Security: Protect network-facing components, APIs, and inter-service communication to prevent unauthorized access and data exfiltration.

 1. MANDATORY

-Strongly encouraged best practices that enhance security posture.
-While not strictly required for initial approval, these may become mandatory in future framework updates or for specific integration types.
+Best practices that strengthen your security posture.
+These are not required for initial approval, but they may become mandatory in future framework updates or for specific integration types.

 Onboarding & Governance

-Provide architecture diagram including auth flows, APIs, data paths/flows, integration points, and security controlsDMANDATORY
+Provide an architecture diagram that includes auth flows, APIs, data paths or flows, integration points, and security controlsMANDATORY

-Declare used services (Druva APIs, SDKs, storage endpoints, etc.)MANDATORY
+Declare used services (Druva APIs, SDKs, storage endpoints, and so on)MANDATORY

 Secure Code, SSDLC & API Security

-Adhere to secure coding practices: OWASP Top 10, SANS CWE, NIST SSDF, etc.RECOMMENDED
+Adhere to secure coding practices such as OWASP Top 10, SANS CWE, and NIST SSDFRECOMMENDED

-Software Composition Analysis (SCA) performed to identify vulnerable dependenciesMANDATORY
+Perform software composition analysis (SCA) to identify vulnerable dependenciesMANDATORY

-Implement error-handling that fails securely (no sensitive information in error messages)MANDATORY
+Implement error handling that fails securely and does not expose sensitive information in error messagesMANDATORY

-Implement positive security models (allowlisting known-safe input); permit only API calls or parameters that are documented, expected, and validatedMANDATORY
+Implement positive security models (allowlisting known-safe input) and permit only API calls or parameters that are documented, expected, and validatedMANDATORY

 Avoid insecure cryptography and open redirectsMANDATORY